Spring 2019 state sports

 All proceeds support FFA and programs that teach kids job skills.

 The following changes in administration will take place in August for the 2019-20 school year.
 These changes do not increase costs in the district’s administrative budget.
-Five central office administrative positions have been eliminated as [...]
+Five central office administrative positions have been eliminated [...]

 Allison Blaine of Hudson’s Bay High School secured her second state championship in wrestling and Grace Gordon of Columbia River High School achieved a gold medal in gymnastics.